What are they communicating? What's

 It's a very rare case where you can see online whether there are vacancies on particular dates, much less have the ability to make and pay for reservations online.
 Considering these businesses typically have half-a-dozen or fewer rooms, such sophistication is probably too much to expect.

-such a small business could do to increase its Web traffic and
+that such a small business could do to increase its Web traffic

 occurring to me when I got a request for advice from my uncle